gwdevhub/GWToolboxpp/docs/index.md

 # What is GWToolbox++?
 GWToolbox++ (or just *toolbox*), is a collection of several tools and enhancements for the original Guild Wars.
 It adds features that should exist in a modern game and tools to visualize information and improve the player experience.

+> IMPORTANT: Toolbox version 2.9 is released, however since usually the update is performed by toolbox itself, which probably crashes your game, you'll have to update manually.
+To do so, download the new GWToolbox.dll from https://github.com/HasKha/GWToolboxpp/releases/tag/2.9_Release and replace your file in `C:\Users\[Username]\AppData\Local\GWToolboxpp`.

 # List of Features
 <div style="float: left; width: 80%;">
 	<table>